-What you are paying for is my time for the multitude of tasks involved in running a B&B, including the obvious ones like bed making, room and house cleaning and food preparation.
+What you are paying for is my time for the multitude of tasks involved in running a B&B, including the obvious ones like bed-making, room and house cleaning and food preparation.
 Utilities, maintenance and replacement costs are also part of the equation.
-In other words, it’s not just Bed and Breakfast that you’re paying for, but a multitude of hidden, invisible or unnoticed details that are essential to the smooth running of the operation but that take time to put in place and to maintain.
+In other words, it’s not just Bed and Breakfast that you’re paying for, but a whole host of hidden, invisible or unnoticed details that are essential to the smooth running of the operation but that take time to put in place and to maintain.

 Bressenden does have more to offer than many B&Bs.
 There is ample free parking space, a sitting room for the use of guests, a fully equipped secondary kitchen that guests may use for light meals and takeaways, with a table and chairs to eat at, excellent wifi coverage, and a large garden with a terrace and private woodland to explore.